Read this first

 Boot sequence — the first thing to do

-Before issuing any other call, run this two-step boot sequence to discover the workspace state.
-Skipping it leads to agents operating on incomplete assumptions (wrong ICP, empty context, insufficient credits).Step 1 — Is the workspace ready?
+Before issuing any workflow call, read the workspace profile.
+Skipping it leads to agents operating on incomplete assumptions (wrong ICP, empty context, insufficient credits).What does the workspace know?

 - So you can explain the user’s business back to them when asked (“You’re targeting Series A startups in fintech…”)